anavpineda/cellpose-training-seminar-sp2026/overlapping_analysis/README.md

 Google drive of predicted segmented cells can be found here: [Link](https://drive.google.com/drive/folders/103S5GkxjkbtI6AHPfhxb7CpDj0xXPSsZ?usp=sharing)

-Noise addition should be to raw images of membrane and nucelus
+Noise addition should be to raw images of membrane and nucelus, you can then rerun the analysis to get a new heatmap